Harrisburg University of Science and Technology: Accreditations

 Harrisburg University of Science and Technology is accredited by the Middle States Commission on Higher Education since 2009.
 All Bachelors, Masters and Doctoral (Research) degrees are accredited.
 In 2014, the commission placed the university on probation for failing to comply with its standards.
 In March, 2016, the commission determined that the school was in compliance and reaffirmed accreditation until 2021.
 In 2022, the university accreditation was re-affirmed through 2029.

 The university is also approved by the Pennsylvania Department of Education Bureau of Postsecondary and Adult Education.
 The MS in Project Management is accredited by the Global Accreditation Center from the Project Management Institute.
 The B.S. in Computer and Information Science program is accredited by ABET.
 The RN-BSN and MS in Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).

 Rankings

 In its 2020 rankings, U.S. News & World Report ranked the university in the range #129-#170 in Regional Universities North and tied for #21 in the Most Innovative Schools list.
+In the 2025 rankings, U.S. News & World Report ranked the university #16 Most Innovative School in the "Regional Universities North" category.